unbounce/iidy/README.md

 iidy - CloudFormation with Confidence                    An acronym for "Is it done yet?"

 Commands:

   create-stack  <argsfile>                               create a cfn stack based on stack-args.yaml update-stack  <argsfile>                               update a cfn stack based on stack-args.yaml estimate-cost <argsfile>                               estimate aws costs based on stack-args.yaml

-  create-changeset           <changesetName> <argsfile>  create a cfn changeset based on stack-args.yaml exec-changeset             <changesetName> <argsfile>  execute a cfn changeset based on stack-args.yaml create-stack-via-changeset <changesetName> <argsfile>  create a cfn changeset to create a new stack
+  create-changeset           <argsfile> [changesetName]  create a cfn changeset based on stack-args.yaml exec-changeset             <argsfile> <changesetName>  execute a cfn changeset based on stack-args.yaml

   describe-stack      <stackname>                        describe a stack watch-stack         <stackname>                        watch a stack that is already being created or updated delete-stack        <stackname>                        delete a stack (after confirmation) get-stack-template  <stackname>                        download the template of a live stack get-stack-instances <stackname>                        list the ec2 instances of a live stack list-stacks                                            list all stacks within a region

+  param                                                  sub commands for working with AWS SSM Parameter Store

 Additional Commands:
   render <template>                                      pre-process and render cloudformation yaml template